chaos-mesh/chaos-mesh/doc/network_chaos.md

-# Network Chaos Document
+# NetworkChaos Document

-This document describes how to create network chaos experiments in Chaos Mesh.
+This document describes how to create NetworkChaos experiments in Chaos Mesh.

-Network Chaos actions are mainly divided into two categories:
+NetworkChaos actions are divided into two categories:

 - **Network Partition** action separates pods into several independent subnets by blocking communication between them.